 People who suffer from very dry skin should cover their bodies with good quality cotton clothes and they should protect their skin from the sun, as well as wind exposure.

-Even during winters, you should wear cotton liners under your winter clothes because if woolen material is in direct contact with the skin then it makes the skin dry out, and furthermore causes aggravation of the skin.
+Even during winter, you should wear cotton liners under your winter clothes because if woolen material is in direct contact with the skin then it makes the skin dry out, and causes aggravation of the skin.

 Home tip for Dry skin

 You can make a mix of avocado and honey.
 Avocados are rich in antioxidants and omega-3 fatty acids and honey have soothing properties.

 Also, it helps in reducing your wrinkles and it also hydrates your skin significantly.
 However, avocados are expensive and not very easily available in the market.

 So, a very good alternative for this is using raw milk on your face.
 It significantly helps in soothing and treating dry skin.